jessefaler/MCAParser/README.md

 If you wish to use this library, you can download the source code and integrate it directly into your project.

 ### Alternative Recommendation
-For those seeking a robust and up-to-date MCA parsing library in Java, consider using **ens-gijs NBT** (under development), a fork of **Querz NBT**.
+For an up-to-date MCA parsing library in Java, consider using **ens-gijs NBT** (under development), a fork of **Querz NBT**.
 It supports both MCA reading and writing but may require minor modifications to its source code to save written data.

 ## Future Plans